marlonrichert/zsh-snap/README.md

 # ⚡️Znap!
 **Znap** is the light-weight Git repo manager & Zsh plugin manager that's easy to grok.
-While tailored to Zsh plugins specifically, Znap can help you manage any number of Git repos, without them needing to be plugins.
+While tailored to Zsh plugins specifically, Znap can help you manage Git repos of any kind.

 ## Installation
-Just copy-paste it into your command line and press <kbd>Enter</kbd>:
+Just copy-paste the following into your command line and press <kbd>Enter</kbd>:
 ```zsh
 git clone --depth 1 -- https://github.com/marlonrichert/zsh-snap.git
 source zsh-snap/install.zsh